Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - Can start with investigating on ports 80, 443, 139
 - A tool nikto - It is a web vulnerability scanner - It can also backfire sometimes because if the company's website uses advance security features, it can autoblock
 - `nikto -h http://192.168.57.134`.
 When this scan is run, it will list out a bunch of vulnerabilities.
 Save the scan findings into a text file
 - dirbuster, gobuster - this has a list of directories and will scan to detect them.
 Some of these softwares are built in Kali linux.
 It can also scan the files.
-I can use this in conjunction with burp suite to intercept traffic
+I can use this in conjunction with burp suite to intercept traffic.
+We are looking for what services are being run and what are the versions of the softwares installed.

-Response codes: 200 ok, 400 error, 500 server error
+Response codes: 200 ok, 400 error, 500 server error, 300 is redirect

+- SMB.
+SMB is a file share.
+Manages uploading, DL files or sharing files with co-workers.
+It is important to know what type of SMB version is
+- Metasploit- run `msfconsole` in terminal- exploitation framework.
+Does exploits, auxillary stuff(exploitation and enumeration) - It is built into Kali linux
+    Rhosts - target address, `set RHOSTS 192.168.57.139`and then `run` This refers fo remote hosts Lhosts
+- Smbclient - it attempts to connect with file sharing using anonymous access `smbclient -L \\\\<ip address>\\` Once it shows the folders that can be connected to then you can connect to them, and it will be like connecting using anomalous ip and then using terminal